Ignition

 This gives you:

-• Dry-runs skip applyignition run --check runs check() for every resource without calling apply(), but guarded exec still runs its guard command during check()
+• Safe dry-runsignition run --check runs check() for every resource without calling apply()

 • Safe re-runs — if everything is already correct, nothing changes